steph-feng/dish-ionary/README.md

 - As a user, I want to be able to select a restaurant and add the cuisine it serves.
 - As a user, I want to be able to select a restaurant and add its pricing on a scale of $ to $$$.
 - As a user, I want to be able to find a restaurant that is open at the time I am using the application.
+- As a user, I want to be able to find a restaurant that is open at a given time.
 - As a user, I want to be able to sort a collection of restaurants based on some criteria, such as pricing and/or rating.
 - As a user, I want to be able to filter a collection based on some criteria, such as pricing, rating, and/or cuisine.
 - As a user, I want to get a random restaurant from a collection.